taiansu/generator-rf/README.md

         │           └── __tests__
         └── webpack.config.js

-    *: Won't create root directory if your current directory is identical with your project name.
-Check #--skip-root section for detail **: Varied by your choices of the dialect and stylesheet syntax
+* \* Won't create root directory if your current directory is identical with your project name.
+Check [--skip-root](https://github.com/taiansu/generator-rf#--skip-root-dont-create-root-directory) section for detail.
+* \*\* Varied by your choices of the dialect and stylesheet syntax

 ## Options